The Dunkl oscillator on a space of nonconstant curvature: an exactly solvable quantum model with reflections: Introduction

-with real parameters $\lambda>0$ and $\omega\geq0$ and where $\mathbf{x},\mathbf{p}$ are conjugate coordinates and momenta.
-Such a curved space is just the ND spherically symmetric generalization of the Darboux surface of type III \cite{koen,Kal}.
+with real parameters $\lambda>0$ and $\omega\geq0$ and where $(\mathbf{x},\mathbf{p})$ are canonically conjugated coordinates and momenta.
+The curved space~\eqref{eq3} is just the ND spherically symmetric generalization of the Darboux surface of type III \cite{koen,Kal}.
 Indeed, the Hamiltonian \eqref{eq} is a genuine $\lambda-$deformation of the well-known flat ND isotropic harmonic oscillator with frequency $\omega$, which is straightforwardly obtained in the limit $\lambda\to 0$:

-It is worth stressing that the Darboux III oscillator can be also interpreted as a nonlinear oscillator (yet defined on the ND Euclidean space) but whose mass $m$ is position-dependent in the form $M(\mathbf{x})=1+\lambda\, \mathbf{x}^2$.
+Note that the generators of translations ({\em i.e.}~momenta operators) on the Darboux III space will not commute, since they are defined on a curved space.
+However, since this space has non-constant curvature the commutation rules between such translation operators will not be defined by a Lie algebra, opposedly to what happens in spaces with constant curvature (see, for instance, \cite{BHNK} and references therein).
+It is also worth stressing that the Darboux III oscillator can be also interpreted as a nonlinear oscillator (yet defined on the ND Euclidean space) but whose mass $m$ is position-dependent in the form $M(\mathbf{x})=1+\lambda\, \mathbf{x}^2$.
+The quantum version of the ND Darboux III oscillator is an exactly solvable quantum system that has been studied in detail in~\cite{PLA,cq3}.

-A further type of symmetry-preserving generalization of the isotropic oscillator is given by the so-called Dunkl oscillator, where usual derivatives are replaced by the Dunkl ones.
+A further type of symmetry-preserving generalization of the quantum version of the ND isotropic oscillator is given by the so-called Dunkl oscillator, where usual derivatives are replaced by the Dunkl ones.
 The Dunkl operator introduced by Yang allows the definition of a type of deformed oscillator \cite{yang}, which includes of reflection symmetries \cite{wigner}, which allow the definition of new quantum integrable models \cite{integ,integ1,integ2}.
 Several authors have generalized several integrable Hamiltonians by making use of the Dunkl operator, including Dunkl-Dirac \cite{dirac1,dirac2}, Dunkl-Klein-Gordon \cite{gordon1,gordon2}, Dunkl-pseudo harmonic oscillators \cite{pse}, and Dunkl-Duffin-Kemmer-Petiau oscillators \cite{dkp}.
 Recently, some of the authors have studied the symmetries defining the Schwinger-Dunkl algebra involving the Dunkl derivatives related to the -1 orthogonal polynomials of the Bannai-Ito algebra \cite{ito1,ito2,ito3,ito4}.
-Moreover, in Refs. \cite{two, three, 2d} the two and three-dimensional curved Dunkl oscillators (associated to the so-called Jordan-Schwinger-Dunkl algebra) were studied, and the superintegrability of all these models was demonstrated.
+Moreover, in Refs. \cite{two, three,2d} the two and three-dimensional curved Dunkl oscillators (associated to the so-called Jordan-Schwinger-Dunkl algebra) were studied, and the superintegrability of all these models was demonstrated.